top of page

 LEFT TURN VILLAGE LOGO 2020 WHITE.png

-When compared to their peers, Black, Indigenous, and People of Color (BIPOC), the LGBTQ+ community (especially Queer and Trans People of Color (QTPoC)), women, People with Disabilities (PWD) and other marginalized communities disproportionately suffer from a host of mental, physical, and social health issues.
-The culture of racism, homophobia, transphobia, and other systems of oppression within our communities (e.g. sexism, classism, ableism, etc) is both fueled and compounded by fear and unfamiliarity.
-It frequently manifests in prejudice, discrimination, bullying, and "othering" with dire consequences for populations that are already extremely vulnerable.
+When compared to their peers, marginalized groups—including Black, Indigenous, and People of Color (BIPOC), the LGBTQ+ community (specifically QTPoC), women, and People with Disabilities (PWD)—disproportionately suffer from a range of mental, physical, and social health disparities.
+Systems of oppression such as racism, homophobia, transphobia, sexism, and ableism are fueled by fear and unfamiliarity.
+These forces manifest as prejudice, discrimination, and "othering," leading to dire consequences for populations that are already vulnerable.

 Tyree Oredein, DrPH

-Prior to starting Left Turn Village in 2020, she held positions with Hudson Pride Center and later Garden State Equality.
-Other posts include Select Media, Marion Bolden Student Center, the American Conference on Diversity, and Special State Officer on the Healthy New Jersey 2030 Advisory Council under the auspices of the NJ Department of Health.
+In 2020, Dr. Oredein founded Left Turn Village following impactful roles at the Hudson Pride Center and Garden State Equality.
+Her extensive background includes positions with Select Media, the Marion Bolden Student Center, and the American Conference on Diversity.
+Additionally, she served as a Special State Officer on the Healthy New Jersey 2030 Advisory Council for the NJ Department of Health.

-Dr. Oredein is an Adjunct Professor at Montclair State University in the Department of Public Health.
-She also sits on the Boards of Directors for Say Ah!, an organization dedicated to increasing health literacy, What Makes You Feel Beautiful, an organization created to empower women and non-binary people, and the Wellesley Racial Justice Initiative (WRJI), an organization created by an independent group of Wellesley College alums engaging in anti-racism work.
+Dr. Oredein is a Professor at Montclair State University in the Department of Public Health.
+She currently sits on the Board of Directors for Say Ah!, an organization dedicated to increasing health literacy, as well as the Wellesley Racial Justice Initiative (WRJI), an organization created by an independent group of Wellesley College alums engaging in anti-racism work.
 Dr. Oredein also co-leads the development and implementation of WRJI's programming.
 Dr. Oredein earned her Bachelor’s Degree from Wellesley College, her Masters in Public Health (MPH) from Hunter College, and her Doctorate in Public Health (DrPH) from Rutgers University.

 Internships are available.
 Download the description here